pvcraven/networking-class/source/01_preface/preface.rst

 But that first "jump" to make theory into reality was a rather large learning hurdle.

-Eventually I moved into teaching college.
+Eventually I changed jobs and started teaching college.
 I wanted to do better with my classes.
 But the books I found
 never had the right mix of theory and hands-on projects.

-So I wrote my this.
-The book covers the parts of networking that I needed to know during my career as a programmer.
-It has sample mini-projects so that you can see the concepts in action.
+So I wrote this.
+It covers the concepts that I needed to know during my career as a programmer.
+Just as importantly, the mini-projects let you see those concepts in action.